Sign In Try Free

 That is a different problem from creating and finishing the manuscript itself.

-Where Gixo Books is stronger
+Where Gixo Folio is stronger

 The book still needs to be written, reviewed, and shipped